cGuille/python-realtimebattle-api/README.md

 To see a basic sample, check out the file [`Sample.robot`](https://github.com/cGuille/python-realtimebattle-api/blob/master/Sample.robot), which is a really basic robot.
 This robot do nothing but writing to stderr every non handled action sent by the server.

-You can handle all these actions by create a corresponding method in your own Robot classes.
+You can handle all these actions by creating a corresponding method in your own Robot class.
 For instance, if the Sample robot says that a "radar" event was unhandled, you can choose to handle them by creating a `radar` method like this:
 ```python
 #! /usr/bin/env python
 # -*- coding: latin-1 -*-